zhaojh329/libuhttpd/README.md

 `Keep Watching for More Actions on This Space`

 # Features
+* action: processes requests by invoking registered C functions which mapped to a specific path.
 * tiny and fast
 * use [libubox] as its event backend
 * support HTTPS: OpenSSL, mbedtls and CyaSSl(wolfssl)